FB pixel

 Step 7- Fine-Tune your Price Plan

-Optimization of pricing in B2B ecommerce has the potential to yield significant reductions in client acquisition costs, commonly referred to as CAC.
+Optimization of pricing in B2B e-commerce has the potential to yield significant reductions in client acquisition costs, commonly referred to as CAC.

 The most effective approach to pricing strategy is one that aims to maximize the lifetime value of clients while simultaneously attracting new customers through the implementation of affordable pricing structures.